-Occasionally Lauren sees glimpses of 'old' Derek she thought was her husband.
-Like when he calls out of the blue and offers to help with something.
-But most of the time she deals with 'new' Derek who takes things from the house without telling her, or makes a withdrawal from the ATM without talking to her first and overdraws their joint bank account.
+Occasionally Lauren sees glimpses of the 'old' Derek she thought was her husband.
+Like when he calls her out of the blue and offers to help with something.
+But most of the time she deals with the 'new' Derek who takes things from the house without telling her, or makes a withdrawal from the ATM without talking to her first and overdraws their joint bank account.

 The answer is potentially yes to all of those questions - although which have occurred, in what order, and have led to his behavior is still unclear.

-Here are some mid-life crisis warning signs we can see in Derek that have helped Lauren see that, yes, he probably is, and has been, having a midlife crisis:
+Here are some midlife crisis warning signs we can see in Derek that have helped Lauren see that, yes, he probably is, and has been, having a midlife crisis:

 Since the separation Derek has admitted he’s seeing another woman.
-Even though Derek insists it started after he moved out, Lauren's uncertain if that's really true.
+Even though he insists it started after he moved out, Lauren's uncertain if that's really true.
 Derek’s now planning to change jobs and has also gone back to school.

-In the next article we’ll explore the characteristics of men who can have a mid-life crisis and why Derek didn't make these changes sooner.
+In the next article we’ll explore the characteristics of men who can have a midlife crisis and why Derek didn't make these changes sooner.
 Lauren will also share things about Derek that she now sees, but didn’t before, that help her understand more of why he's done what he's done.